BiboyQG/biboyqg.github.io/_pages/about.md

 * Quantization techniques for 3D object detection models
 * Edge computing and IoT applications

-📚 Currently, I'm working on my thesis focusing on Dynamic and Static Precision Quantization for High-Efficiency 3D Object Detection under the guidance of Prof. Minjia Zhang.
+📚 Currently, I'm working on my thesis focusing on Dynamic and Static Precision Quantization for High-Efficiency 3D Object Detection under the guidance of Prof. [Minjia Zhang](https://minjiazhang.github.io/).
 Through this research, we've achieved a 35% reduction in inference time while maintaining model accuracy.

-🤖 At the National Center for Supercomputing Applications (NCSA), I'm working with Prof. Kevin Chang on developing advanced assessment frameworks using Large Language Models, exploring ways to make AI systems more efficient and interpretable.
+🤖 At the National Center for Supercomputing Applications (NCSA), I'm working with Dr. [Kevin Chang](https://siebelschool.illinois.edu/about/people/all-faculty/kcchang) on developing advanced assessment frameworks using Large Language Models, exploring ways to make AI systems more efficient and interpretable.

 🌟 Some of my notable projects include:
 * Developing an autonomous marking system (LLMarking) that achieves over 90% F1 score